On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings

 \begin{theorem}[\cite{HAM}] Let T be a tree and $M$ be a submonoid of $Emb(T)$.
 Then one and only one of the following holds. \begin{enumerate}[label=\roman*)] \item $M$ fixes either a vertex or an edge of $T$; \item $M$ fixes a unique element of $\mathcal{L}(M)$; \item $\mathcal{L}(M)$ consists of precisely two elements; \item $M$ contains two non-elliptic elements that do not fix the direction of the other. \end{enumerate} \end{theorem}

-When case (iv) in Theorem \ref{Classification} occurs, it can be shown that there is a submonoid of $M$ generated freely by two non-elliptic embeddings and furthermore, $T$ contains a subdivision of the complete binary tree as a subtree.
+When case (iv) in Theorem \ref{Classification} occurs, it can be shown that there is a submonoid of $M$ generated freely by two non-elliptic self-embeddings and furthermore, $T$ contains a subdivision of the complete binary tree as a subtree (see \cite{HAM}, Theorem 3.2).
 This fact amounts to a theorem due to Laflamme, Pouzet and Sauer asserting that if a tree $T$ is a scattered tree, then $Emb(T)$ fixes either a vertex, an edge, or a set of at most two ends of $T$ (see \cite{LPS}, Theorem 1.1).
-For instance, the 3-regular tree $\mathcal{T}^3$ (the tree where each vertex has degree 3) is non-scattered and there are two non-elliptic embeddings $f, g$ of $\mathcal{T}^3$ so that neither $f$ fixes $g^+$ nor $g$ fixes $f^+$.
+For instance, the 3-regular tree $\mathcal{T}^3$ (the tree where each vertex has degree 3) is non-scattered and there are two non-elliptic self-embeddings $f, g$ of $\mathcal{T}^3$ so that neither $f$ fixes $g^+$ nor $g$ fixes $f^+$.

 Let $T$ be a tree and $R$ a ray in $T$.
 For every $r \in R$ we denote by $T^R_r$ the maximal subtree of $T$ containing $r$ and edge-disjoint from $R$.
-If the number of pairwise non-equimorphic subtrees $T^R_r$ is finite, then $R$ is called {\it regular}, otherwise, $R$ is called {\it non-regular}.
-An end $\eta \in \Omega(T)$ is called regular, resp non-regular, if it contains a regular, resp non-regular, ray.
-Hamann \cite{HAM} provided the following criterion towards the Bonato-Tardif conjecture.
+A ray $R$ is {\it regular} (resp. {\it non-regular}), if the number of pairwise non-equimorphic subtrees $T^R_r$ is finite (resp. infinite).
+An end $\eta \in \Omega(T)$ is regular (resp. non-regular) if it contains a regular (resp. non-regular) ray.
+Hamann \cite{HAM} provided the following criterion towards TAP.